Leonerli2/leonerli2.github.io/_posts/2023-08-20-bachelors-thesis-bearingless-motor.markdown

   </iframe>
 </div>

-This project solidified my passion for working on challenging problems that span multiple engineering disciplines.
-The recognition from Swissmem validates the approach and motivates me to continue pushing the boundaries of what's possible in drive technology.

-Looking forward, the principles and techniques developed in this thesis continue to influence my work, especially in my current Master's thesis where precision motor control remains a central theme.
+The experience gained from this thesis, particularly in coordinated motor control and system integration, continues to influence my work in embedded systems and precision control applications.